 To make agile BPM work, team members must be able to handle unstructured or ad hoc work requests without completely abandoning or changing the work process.

 The Agile method is extremely beneficial in assisting businesses in developing successful products.
 This is primarily due to agile emphasis on teamwork and the importance it places on customer satisfaction.
-Another reason Agile projects are so successful is the creation of project roadmaps and their continuous evolution in response to changing consumer needs.
+Another reason Agile business process platform projects are so successful is the creation of project roadmaps and their continuous evolution in response to changing consumer needs.

 Agile BPM is changing the business landscape in various ways as more organizations adopt it.

 The first requirement for Agile BPM is that communication is seamless and transparent across all departments.
 Once this open communication pattern has been established and maintained, these departments can continue collaborating on various projects.

 Organizations that use Agile BPM become top performers by allowing them to solve problems creatively and quickly adapt to new markets.
 They can stay ahead of the competition because of their adaptability.

 Cut Down the Development Time

 Agile BPM users respond quickly to changing market conditions.
 They can tackle more improvements and put them into action faster.

 Rapid customer feedback